makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-A script that duplicates the last line of a file
+ Delete in all files that have a particular file extension